 buy the book ribbon

 Popping a few layers off the stack of things we’re working on: we have nice wait-for helpers; what were we using them for?
 Oh yes, waiting to be logged in.
 And why was that?
 Ah yes, we had just built a way of pre-authenticating a user.
-Let’s see how that works against our staging server and Docker.
+Let’s see how that works against Docker and our staging server.

 The Proof Is in the Pudding: Using Docker to Catch Final Bugs

 Remember the deployment checklist from [chapter_18_second_deploy]?
-Let’s see if it can’t come in useful today!
+Let’s see if it can’t come in handy today!

 First, we rebuild and start our Docker container locally, on port 8888: